benjaminjost/elastic-siem/README.md

 # Elastic SIEM

-Elastic-SIEM is a docker setup template to experiment with Elastic Security features such as SIEM and Elastic Endpoint Security.
+Elastic-SIEM is a docker compose template to experiment with Elastic Security features such as SIEM and Elastic Endpoint Security.
 [Overview](https://www.elastic.co/security)

 ## Docker compose